knewter/circuit/README.md

-# codename: circuit
+# circuit: a dynamic rack processor

-dynamic rack router.
+Circuit is a rack based request router backed by mongoid.